 Health care practitioners may provide care for older people in a variety of settings.

-Most older people receive medical care as outpatients.
-That is, they see their doctor in an office, then they go home.
+Most older people receive medical care in their primary care doctor's office The Primary Care Practitioner Typically, the entry point into the health care system is a primary care practitioner (also known as a primary care physician [PCP], general doctor, or family doctor), usually a doctor but sometimes... read more .
 The office may be in a medical office building, a clinic, a hospital, or elsewhere.
-Diagnostic tests, such as blood tests or x-rays, are often done in a doctor's office.
-If not, they may be done at a nearby clinic.
-Some doctors' offices offer certain treatments, such as physical therapy.
+Diagnostic tests, such as blood tests or x-rays, are often done in a doctor’s office.
+Some doctors' offices offer treatments, such as physical therapy.

 A doctor (who may be the person's primary care doctor, a specialist, or a staff doctor at the hospital) is in charge of the person’s care in the hospital.
 Sometimes several other doctors are involved.
 Nurses, who are available 24 hours a day, provide much of the care.
 A nurse is always available, but doctors may come and go at more irregular times.

 How long people stay in the hospital depends partly on how sick they are, what the diagnosis is, and, if needed, what arrangements for continuing care can be made after discharge.
 The health care practitioners involved determine whether and what type of continuing care is needed.
-This care may be provided in a rehabilitation facility, in a long-term care facility, or in the home by a visiting nurse.
+This care may be provided in a rehabilitation facility Rehabilitation facilities Health care practitioners may provide care for older people in a variety of settings.
+Most older people receive medical care in their primary care doctor's office.
+The office may be in a medical... read more , in a long-term care facility Post-acute and long-term care Health care practitioners may provide care for older people in a variety of settings.
+Most older people receive medical care in their primary care doctor's office.
+The office may be in a medical... read more , or in the home by a visiting nurse.
+Home health care Health care practitioners may provide care for older people in a variety of settings.
+Most older people receive medical care in their primary care doctor's office.
+The office may be in a medical... read more

-Surgical centers are places where same-day surgery may be done.
-Such surgery involves medical procedures that typically require anesthesia, that are too complicated to be done in a doctor's office, but that do not require an overnight stay in a hospital.
+Surgical centers are places where same-day surgery or other procedures may be done.
+Such procedures include those that typically require anesthesia, that are too complicated to be done in a doctor’s office, but that do not require an overnight stay in a hospital.
 Common examples are endoscopy, colonoscopy, and removal of cataracts.
 Surgical centers may be located in a hospital or be a separate, free-standing facility.

-Many communities have surgical centers.
+Many communities without hospitals have surgical centers.
 Then, people can have procedures in their own community without needing to travel to a more distant hospital.

-After discharge from the hospital, people with a severe disability may need to continue their recovery in a rehabilitation facility.
-A facility may be located in a hospital or a nursing home.
+After discharge from the hospital, people with a severe disability may need to continue their recovery in a rehabilitation facility Rehabilitation read more .
+A rehabilitation facility may be located in a hospital or a nursing home.
 These facilities provide skilled nursing care and physical, occupational, and speech therapy.
+Usually, people need to have been admitted to a hospital for 3 days to be eligible for Medicare to pay for the rehabilitation facility.
+A waiver of the 3-day hospital stay requirement is available in some cases, including with some Medicare Advantage plans.

-When people are discharged to a rehabilitation facility, doctors predetermine how long their stay will be.
-For older people, the stay ranges from several weeks to a few months.
+When people are admitted to a rehabilitation facility, an interdisciplinary team tries to anticipate how long their stay will be.
+For older people, the stay may range from a few days to a few months.
 Goals for progress are set, and progress is evaluated every day.
 Thus, the types and amount of therapy can be adjusted as needed.

-In the United States, one source of support services and health care in the community is senior centers.
-In addition to social, recreational, and educational activities, some senior centers serve meals—an important service for people who cannot prepare their own.
-Often, senior centers are a place where family members who care for a person full-time can take the person and get a break from care (a service called respite care).
+In the United States, one source of support services and health care in the community is a senior center.
+These centers provide social, recreational, and educational activities, and some serve meals—an important service for people who cannot prepare their own.

 Other services available in the community include meal programs (such as Meals on Wheels), transportation services, help with daily activities, support groups, and respite care.
 Some religious communities provide many of these services.
 These services are usually inexpensive, and some are free.

-Information about community services, including senior centers, can be obtained from the hospital discharge planning or case management department, home health care agencies, local health departments, and religious communities.
+People can obtain information about community services, including senior centers, from the hospital discharge planning or case management department, home health care agencies, local health departments, and religious communities.
 Senior centers can also be found by looking in a local telephone book or on the Internet.

-For people who have a progressive, incurable disorder, hospice care provides the treatments and services needed to control symptoms, ease pain, and help people and their family members prepare for the death (see see Death and Dying).
-Hospice care may be provided in a person's home, in a nursing home, or in a hospice facility.
+When people have a progressive, incurable disorder, hospice care provides the treatments and services needed to control symptoms, ease pain, and help people and their family members prepare for the death Death and Dying read more .
+Hospice care may be provided in a

-Hospice care usually involves a doctor, nurse, and social worker trained to care for dying people.
-Pharmacists, counselors, physical therapists, ethicists, and volunteers may also be involved.
-These practitioners are needed to make sure that all of the person's physical and psychologic needs are met as well as possible.
+Hospice care Hospice Care Hospice is a concept and a program of care that is specifically designed to minimize suffering for dying people and their family members.
+In the United States, hospice is the only widely available... read more usually involves a primary care practitioner, nurse, social worker, and others who are trained to care for dying people.
+For example, pharmacists, counselors, physical therapists, ethicists, and volunteers may also be involved.
+These practitioners are needed to make sure that all of the person's physical and psychologic needs are met as well as the needs of the family and caregivers.
 Most people who receive hospice care do not have to go to a hospital before they die.
 Thus, they can die in a more comfortable, intimate environment, often with loved ones around them.
-Hospice care also involves helping family members prepare for the death and understand what to do when the person dies.
+Hospice care also involves helping family members recognize the physical signs that death is near, understand what to do when the person dies, and help them cope with the loss.